awsdocs/amazon-athena-user-guide/doc_source/lazy-simple-serde.md

 ### CSV Example<a name="csv-example"></a>

-Use the `CREATE TABLE` statement to create an Athena table from the underlying CSV file stored in Amazon S3\.
+Use the `CREATE TABLE` statement to create an Athena table from the underlying data in CSV stored in Amazon S3\.

 ```
 CREATE EXTERNAL TABLE flight_delays_csv (